Kang Dong-hee: Controversy

 In August 2013, the Uijeongbu District Court indicted Kang on four counts of match-fixing and illegally accepting money from brokers and sentenced him to ten months in prison and a fine of 47 million won.
 He was reportedly the first head coach of a professional team from the four major domestic team sports (football, basketball, baseball and volleyball) to be arrested, charged and imprisoned for match-fixing.
 The investigation into Kang was linked to a wider crackdown and investigation into illegal sports betting which involved a number of personalities from the entertainment industry, including Kim Yong-man and Lee Soo-geun.
 In a separate disciplinary hearing, the KBL voted to expel him as a registered coach that September.
-After serving his sentence, he largely keeps a low profile and holds seminars and talks on the dangers of gambling addiction.
+Since serving his sentence, he largely keeps a low profile and holds seminars and talks on the dangers of gambling addiction.
 In 2021, he sent a petition to the KBL to reconsider the expulsion, to which the KBL reaffirmed its initial stance and declined his petition.

 Kang appeared on the JTBC sports variety program Let's Play Basketball (뭉쳐야 쏜다) in an episode scheduled to air in June 2021, the theme being "National Basketball Festival", the main basketball competition of the pre-KBL era.
 He had been invited as he was a member of the Busan Kia team of the 1980s and early 1990s which dominated the competition.
 After JTBC released the trailer online, Kang's appearance was met with much negativity from viewers, leading JTBC to issue an apology.
 His full shots were edited out of the episode.